golemfactory/golem-docs/src/pages/docs/creators/ray/quickstart.md

 ## Summary

 By completing the above quickstart you have successfully:
-- installed ray and ray-on-golem packages
+- Installed ray and ray-on-golem packages
-- downloaded the example golem cluster yaml and the example ray application
+- Downloaded the example golem cluster yaml and the example ray application
-- started up the Ray on Golem cluster
+- Started up the Ray on Golem cluster
-- run the app on your local computer and then on the cluster
+- Run the app on your local computer and then on the cluster
-- stopped the cluster
+- Stopped the cluster

 Congratulations!